ambrutvarshni/Document-Search-Bot/README.md

 - Replace local embeddings with OpenAI embeddings by swapping the `get_embedding` implementation.
 - Add richer conversational responses by integrating an LLM for answer synthesis.
 - Improve chunking and context windows for better precision.

-## License

-Provided as-is for educational and prototyping purposes.
-No license is attached—please adapt for your needs.